ThomasBaudon/ThomasBaudon/readme.md

 <h1 align="center"> 👋 Bonjour, I'm Thomas! 👋<br> I'm a French web developer with creative skills </h1>
 <h3 align="center"> Web Developper | Creative designer | web designer</h3>

-<p align="center"> After 17 years being a creative director in agency, here i come in my new life as a web developer! <br>
+<p align="center"> After 17 years being a creative director in agency, i decided to meet thedarkside...
+Here i come in my new life as a web developer! <br>
 Can't wait to mix all these skills together.
 Do not hesitate to say hi !</p>

 ## :link: Links